Overview of Peaks

 As with Culebra and Red, there is NO access to these peaks from the east side of the range.

 NOTE: For 2011 the ranch had two planned hikes for these peaks, and will hopefully continue to do so in future years.
-Please call or email the ranch for more information and to make your reservations!
+Please contact the ranch for more information and to make your reservations!

 From Fort Garland (along US 160 between Alamosa and Walsenburg) travel south on CO 159 to the small town of San Luis.
 From here, turn left (east) on the P6 road and follow it for 4 miles to the town of Chama.
 Turn left (east) on the L7 road and follow for approximately 3 1/2 miles and turn right (south) onto the 25.5 road immediately after a bridge.
 Follow for 1/2 mile to the M5 road and turn left.
 After just under a mile you will reach the gate.